Jaylukmann/startngcv/README.md

 1. The name must not be less than 4 characters
 2. The email must be in the correct format.
 (Checks were made to detect if either the "@" or "."
 Symbol is missing so the appropriate error message can be given).
 3. The message must not be less than 20 characters.
 4. It is programmed to automatically choose between daylight and night mode display.
+(Day light mode is from morning to 7pm while night mode starts from 7pm).